 Zvox Audio AccuVoice AV200 TV Speaker

 It’s a fact of life that our hearing declines with age.
-If you or someone you love are constantly turning up the TV volume to better hear what people are saying, give the ZVOX AccuVoice AV200 a try.
+If you or someone you love is constantly turning up the TV volume to better hear what people are saying, give the Zvox AccuVoice AV200 a try.
 It’s not an audiophile device by any stretch, but it does what it promises—it makes televised voices easier to hear.

 Audio performance is one of the first places TV manufacturers look to shave costs, especially with lower-end models.
 This is less of an issue with newer high-end TVs, and I preferred the speakers built into the 55-inch Samsung Q7F quantum-dot smart TV I tested the AV200 with, but that 2017 model costs $1,500 at Amazon.
 The AV200 is a quality product, but it’s designed for either lesser or older TVs.

 Most speakers in this price range are housed in plastic or sometimes MDF enclosures.
 The AV200 features an anodized extruded-aluminum cabinet, although its end caps are fabricated from ABS plastic.
 Zvox says this design decision enabled them to make the speaker louder without worrying about unwanted resonance, and it is surprisingly powerful for its size.
 A 24-watt, two-channel (12 watts per channel) Class D amplifier drives a trio of 2 x 3-inch full-range drivers (paper cones with rubber surrounds).
 While you’ll never mistake this speaker for a subwoofer-anchored 2.1-channel audio system, it carried its own in my 247-square-foot living room with music, TV programs, and movie soundtracks.